Francesco Quinn: Film

+Later examples of Quinn's work included Park, which won the audience award at 2007 CineVegas, and the short film Muertas, starring America Ferrera.
+In 2007, he appeared as Ruben Vega in the Academy Award-nominated short film The Tonto Woman, adapted from the Elmore Leonard short story.
+In 2011, he would voice Dino / Mirage in Transformers: Dark of the Moon which would be his final role before his death shortly after the film's release.

 Personal life

 Francesco married Julie McCann and had two children: Massimiliano and Michela Quinn.
 The marriage ended in divorce in 2008.
 Before his death he was dating Valentina Castellani.

-Quinn has two siblings: Danny Quinn, Lorenzo Quinn.
+Quinn has two siblings: Danny and Lorenzo.
 Quinn has eight other surviving half siblings: Alex, Antonia, Catalina, Christina, Danny, Duncan, Ryan, Sean, and Valentina Quinn.
 His eldest sibling, Christopher, drowned in 1941, aged two.

+Quinn was Roman Catholic, his children Massimiliano and Michela were both baptized by Pope John Paul II.

 Athletic pursuits

 Quinn pursued sports such as skiing, snowboarding, windsurfing, free diving, road cycling, mountain biking, and actively raced motocross and street bikes.
 Quinn also was an avid motorcycler, and was a spokesman for The Motorcycle Industry Council and Honda.
 He was fluent in English, French, Spanish and Italian.

 Quinn was a contestant on Ty Murray’s Celebrity Bull Riding Challenge on CMT, until he was sidelined with a broken rib after being stomped on by a Level 2 bull.

 Death

 Quinn died on August 5, 2011, in Malibu, California after experiencing what was believed to be a heart attack while running up a street with his children near his home.